-- Keep the foster informed of the adoption status of the dog. - Provide the foster with any needed supplies, especially: - o Collar and leash - o Food - o Crate/kennel - o GGLRR dog tag - o Flea/tick preventive - Heartworm preventive - o Dog bed - Inform the foster of any behavior or temperament issues with the dog. - Inform the foster of any due dates for medication, heartworm preventive medicine, flea/tick preventive, etc. - Inform the foster of any medical issues with the dog, especially upcoming medical treatment or tests. - Coordinate any meet-and-greets. - Provide the foster with a Foster Dog Report Card to complete. - Be involved in the foster dog's attendance at any pet fairs. - Find temporary foster, if the foster needs a temporary break, goes on vacation, or has some other short-term commitment that prevents them from maintaining the foster of the dog. - Find a replacement foster, if the foster needs to relinquish the dog permanently. - Seek input from the foster on the bio/write-up for the dog. - Provide help and guidance in any emergency situations.
+- Keep the foster informed of the adoption status of the dog. - Provide the foster with any needed supplies, especially: - Collar and leash - Food - o Crate/kennel - o Red "GGLRR" dog tag - Flea/tick preventive - Heartworm preventive - o Dog bed - Inform the foster of any behavior or temperament issues with the dog. - Inform the foster of any due dates for medication, heartworm preventive medicine, flea/tick preventive, etc. - Inform the foster of any medical issues with the dog, especially upcoming medical exam, treatment or tests. - Coordinate any meet-and-greets. - Provide the foster with a Foster Dog Report Card to complete. - Coordinate the foster dog's attendance at any pet fairs. - Find temporary foster, if the foster needs a temporary break, goes on vacation, or has some other short-term commitment that prevents them from maintaining the foster of the dog. - Find a replacement foster, if the foster needs to relinquish the dog permanently. - Seek input from the foster on the bio/write-up for the dog. - Provide help and guidance in any emergency situations.